 (ii) Legal, ethical, historical, and emerging issues in nursing that include but are not limited to the laws and rules regulating nursing practice in Ohio;

-(iii) Collaboration with clients, families, other members of the health care team, and other individuals significant to the client;
+(iii) Collaboration with patients, families, other members of the health care team, and other individuals significant to the patient;

 (iv) Professionalism and acting as a mentor for other nurses;

 (3) Health counseling and health teaching;

 (a) Care and comfort;